Anti-Bacterial Hand Wash vs. Regular Hand Soap

 Today marks International Global Handwashing Day!
 There has probably never been a more sharpened focus on hand washing than what we’ve all experienced in 2020.
 With the COVID-19 disease spreading rapidly across the world, scientists have identified the respiratory tract as the main point of entry for the viral germ.
 While transmission via inhalation through the nose or mouth is the most direct method of infection, it is also widely understood that the Coronavirus germ is capable of staying alive on surfaces for differing periods of time depending on a number of factors.
 It is therefore possible for COVID-19 to be transmitted via touch in the instance that an individual absorbs the germ onto their hands after coming into contact with an infected surface, and then places their hands around their nose or mouth.

 In previous articles (such as our Cleaning to Prevent the Spread of COVID-19 blog post and our Managing the Threat of COVID-19 in your Hospitality Business blog post), we discuss the importance of cleaning and disinfecting high-touchpoint areas routinely.
 However, while diligence in the home or workplace minimises the risk of infection to individuals within these spaces, it is not practical to clean and disinfect every surface in every place you visit.
 Thus it is extremely important to maintain a good degree of hand hygiene.
-We have previously covered the methodology behind choosing the right hand sanitiser and so, in line with 2020’s Global Handwashing Day on October 15, this article serves to provide the main differences between antibacterial soap and the standard run-of-the-mill soaps you are most likely more familiar with.
+We have previously covered the methodology behind choosing the right hand sanitiser and so, in line with 2020’s Global Handwashing Day on October 15, this article serves to provide the main differences between anti-bacterial hand wash and the regular hand soap you are most likely more familiar with.

 Antibacterial Hand Wash (or Antibacterial Soap) contains active antimicrobial ingredients such as triclosan or benzalkonium chloride, meaning that it works to kill bacterial microorganisms to stop their growth.
 The human body actually requires bacteria to maintain a healthy environment for skin, and so while these products may be effective in eliminating bad bacteria, it is important that they are not overused to the extent that they also remove the good bacteria.
 The active antibacterial agents present in antibacterial handwash have also been known to dry out the skin.
 Dalcon Hygiene’s Antibacterial Hand Wash contains a moisturising agent designed to cancel out this effect